larryhastings/starvote/README.md

 Huge thanks to Tim Peters for his continuous input during the development of this library.
-Although Tim didn't have any input on the library itself--if you don't like the library it's 100% my fault!--he tirelessly answered all my questions about voting during its development, and convinced me to change my approach several times.
+Although Tim didn't have any input on the library itself--if you don't like the library it's 100% my fault!--he tirelessly answered my questions about voting during its development, and convinced me to change my approach several times.
 In particular, Tim's feedback pushed me to develop the `tiebreaker` plug-in interface.